 When deploying a new logical router, consider the following:

-NSX version 6.2 and later allows logical router-routed logical interfaces (LIFs) to be connected to a VXLAN that is bridged to a VLAN.
+NSX Data Center for vSphere 6.2 and later allows logical router-routed logical interfaces (LIFs) to be connected to a VXLAN that is bridged to a VLAN.

 Logical router interfaces and bridging interfaces cannot be connected to a dvPortgroup with the VLAN ID set to 0.